Mikej81/http-keepalive/README.md

 # HTTP Keep-Alive Analyzer

-A web server fingerprinting and analysis tool that helps understand how web servers handle connections, what technologies they use, and how they're configured.
+A web server fingerprinting and analysis tool that helps understand how a web servers handles connections, what technologies used, and how they're configured.
+Originally designed to help configure F5 customers configure XC Origin pools with more data available.

 ## What Does This Tool Do?

-Think of this as a "health check" for websites, but much more detailed.
 When you visit a website, your browser makes an HTTP connection to a server.
 This tool analyzes that connection process to reveal:

 - **How long the server keeps connections open** (Keep-Alive settings)
 - **What web server software is running** (Apache, Nginx, etc.)